Failure detection - TypeScript SDK feature guide

 Each Workflow timeout controls the maximum duration of a different aspect of a Workflow Execution.

-Workflow timeouts are set when starting the Workflow Execution.
+Workflow Timeouts are set when starting a Workflow using either the Client or Workflow API.

 await client.workflow.start(example, {